Deploying clinical machine learning? Consider the following...: Considerations

+First, we detail the survey methodology.
+We conducted several semi-structured interviews with clinical and technical practitioners from the Center of Clinical Data Science at the Massachusetts General Hospital and Brigham and Women's Hospital.
+Participants were chosen based on their prior experience developing and deploying CML products in collaboration with industry partners for stroke, emergency medicine, and radiology applications.
+In each session, we asked several open-ended questions to identify reoccurring themes and asked probing follow-up questions tailored to the background and expertise of each participant.
+Examples of questions included: \begin{quote}

+What are the major challenges you encountered when deploying clinical machine learning? \end{quote} and \begin{quote}

+What would you have done differently if you had to start this project over? \end{quote}

+We analyzed the responses, made broad thematic categories, and synthesized specific considerations that would generally apply to most CML contexts.
+Table \ref{tab:field} summarizes the interviewed participants' roles, experiences, and contributions.
+While the considerations collected should not be taken as an exhaustive list, we believe they can still serve as a fundamental and approachable checklist of real-world considerations for most ML engineers and researchers working towards clinical application.
+We group these considerations into four broad areas: clinical context, clinical validation, deployment, and monitoring.

-\section{Clinical context}
+\subsection{1) Clinical context}

-The clinical context is often overlooked in CML research in favor of demonstrating high performance of technical novelties on benchmark medical datasets \cite{yan2018deeplesion,codella2019skin, abramoff2016improved}.
-Even commercial CML systems designed for clinical practice often meet unexpected challenges and friction in deployment and integration \cite{ibmfail, DBLP:journals/corr/abs-2101-01524}.
+The clinical context is often overlooked in CML research in favor of demonstrating high performance or technical novelty on benchmark datasets ~\cite{yan2018deeplesion,codella2019skin, abramoff2016improved}.
+Commercial CML systems designed for clinical practice also meet unexpected challenges and friction in deployment and integration~\cite{ibmfail, DBLP:journals/corr/abs-2101-01524}.
+For example,~\citet{DBLP:journals/corr/abs-2101-01524} report the tensions between the AI clinical decision support system and the reality of clinical practice in rural China.

-\subsection{Identify pain points}
+\subsubsection{1.1 Identify pain points}

-We contend that most CML research primarily focuses on automated methods for critical diseases and misses low-hanging fruit with greater integration potential.
-Specifically, tools that are most likely to be directly clinically appreciated are the ones that improve quality of life for clinicians in routine clinical practice.
-For example, in radiology auto-generated report templates and speech dictation are conveniences that have been widely adopted by radiologists due to facilitating overhead interpretation by decreasing friction in manually typing out every condition for each case and in standardizing reporting standards for referring clinicians.
-Likewise, CML research should actively focus on developing tools that can augment the clinician in routine practice.
-In contrast, tools that propose drastic change to current workflows for the most high-stakes clinical scenarios have much higher barriers to adoption.
+CML research focusing on automated prediction for critical diseases may often miss lower-hanging fruit with a greater potential utility to the clinical workflow.
+Specifically, tools that are most likely to be appreciated improve the clinician's quality of life by decreasing administrative burden in routine clinical practice(e.g., replacing manual volume contouring with fully automatic 3D segmentation~\cite{macruz2022quantification}).
+In radiology, auto-generated report templates and speech dictation are conveniences that radiologists have widely adopted because they decrease friction and interpretation time in the overall workflow.